hugorbarbosa/cpp-project-template/README.md

 ```

 The documentation is created and can be accessed in `build-doxygen/html/index.html`.
 Furthermore, a report file is created in the `build-doxygen` directory.

+Please consult the [tools documentation](./doc/tools.md) to know more details about doxygen.

 ## Contributing to the project